 Kodris - The Easiest Way to Learn Coding

-- Try for free for 30 students,
+- A subscription for 30 students,

-- Access to the Instructor's Panel,
+- Access to the Teacher’s Dashboard,